TeamCorallium/rest_server/README.md

 # rest_server

-REST server for Corallium Server
+This server is for managing the Corallium enterprise management information